majestic53/nesl/readme.md

 #### Examples

-To launch with a file, run the following command:
+To launch the binary with a file, run the following command:

 ```
 nesl file
 ```

-To launch in fullscreen mode, run the following command:
+To launch the binary in fullscreen mode, run the following command:

 ```
 nesl -f file
 ```

-To launch using nearest scaling (1x-4x), run the following command:
+To launch the binary with nearest-scaling (1x-4x), run the following command:

 ```
 nesl -s [1-4] file
 ```

-To launch using linear scaling (1x-4x), run the following command:
+To launch the binary with linear-scaling (1x-4x), run the following command:

 ```
 nesl -ls [1-4] file